unboxed/munin_plugins/README.markdown

 `snmp__readynas_df`

 This generated a graph of the disk usage in percent.
 It uses the standard SNMP MIB's, but only graphs filesystems with a type of 'hrStorageFixedDisk', and with a size greater than 0.

+Xen
+---

+`xen_multi`

+This is an updated version of http://exchange.munin-monitoring.org/plugins/xen-multi/details with an improved CPU graph.
+It now graphs the cpu time used by each guest as opposed to the instantaneous cpu utilisation each time munin runs.
+As an aside it now no longer has to run xentop twice, which speeds things up considerably.